Ryan Trann

 return;

-}This step requires ffmpeg, which can be a tricky thing to get setup properly in a Node.js environment.
+}This step requires ffmpeg, which can be tricky to set up properly in a Node.js environment.
 I recommend you skip this early on and add it later when you've got time to invest.
-Thumbnail images or posters can be really useful for UX purposes to give the user the perception of the UI being ready, while the video is buffering.
+Thumbnail images or posters can help improve user experience by giving users the feeling that the interface is ready in real time while the video loads.

 Client → API or Signed URL → Storage Bucket → CDN → DB record → <video> playback